-The University of Newcastle is proud to welcome the wider community once again to Ngarrama, now in its fourth year – an inaugural event of reflection on the eve of Survival Day / Australia Day.
+The University of Newcastle is proud to welcome the wider community once again to Ngarrama, now in its fifth year – an inaugural event of reflection on the eve of Survival Day / Australia Day.

 Ngarrama translates to ‘sit, listen and know’.
 As the name captures, it will be a time for listening and quiet reflection through the sharing of stories, knowledge and culture.